Buzzy89/SWE573/README.md

   1. Created this repository for keep track of SWE 573 project progress
   2. Researched usage of git and summarized it in wiki page
   3. Costumized the issue tags with my perspective
+## v0.2
+  1. Created endpoints for login, register, post, comment.
+  2. Jwt tokens used for autherization.